Azure-Samples/azure-search-power-skills/README.md

 - csharp
 products:
 - azure-cognitive-services
-name: Sample skills for cognitive search
+name: "Sample skills for cognitive search"
-description: This collection of custom skills can be deployed as is, or as templates to create your own.
+description: "This collection of custom skills can be deployed as is, or as templates to create your own."
 ---

 # Azure Search Power Skills